taisuke-j/easing-animation-frames/README.md

 ![Bar Animation](https://raw.githubusercontent.com/wiki/taisuke-j/easing-animation-frames/images/readme-bar.gif)

 ## How to use
-Select an easing type and pass a callback function to run for every animation frame which manipulates target DOM elements.
+Select an easing type (`cubicInOut` by default) and pass a callback function to run for every animation frame which manipulates target DOM elements.

 #### Minimum settings
 ```